the-markup/investigation-prediction-bias/README.md

 #### PredPol (now Geolitica) Reports

-You can download the raw PredPol reports used as the basis of this analysis here.
-TK LINK.
+You can download the raw PredPol reports used as the basis of this analysis [here](https://markup-public-data.s3.amazonaws.com/predictive-policing/raw-predictions.tar.xz).
 Note: The addresses listed in the prediction reports are the center of the prediction box.
 The actual predictions encompass the entire box, not just the address marked at the center.

 #### Datasheets folder